-As a Christian, Æthelburh would have needed a church and it is most likely that she founded the first church in Lyminge on the chalk promontory above the springhead of the River Nailbourne where the parish church remains to this day.
-The excavation in the churchyard in 2019 suggests that the masonry church that is the subject of the Pathways to the Past project was her church, built in a single phase around the middle of the 7th Century. Æthelburh is also credited with founding one of the first monasteries in southern England.
+As a Christian, Æthelburh would have needed a church and it is most likely that she founded the first church in Lyminge on the chalk promontory above the springhead of the Nail Bourne where the parish church remains to this day.
+The excavation in the churchyard in 2019 suggests that the masonry church that is the subject of the Pathways to the Past project was her church, as it appears to have been built in a single phase around the middle of the 7th Century. Æthelburh is also credited with founding one of the first monasteries in southern England.
 In retiring to Lyminge with a community of women, she was following in the family tradition of her Frankish grandmother Ingoberga and her great great grandmother St Clothilde.

-The north porticus of the 7th Century church at Lyminge, possible site of Æthelburh’s tomb
+The surviving north porticus of the 7th Century church at Lyminge, the probable sacristy that lay next to the porticus containing Æthelburh’s tomb

-However, sadly, her relics were removed from Lyminge by Archbishop Lanfranc in 1085 to endow his new foundation of St Gregory’s in Canterbury.
-The relics apparently remained there until the dissolution of the monasteries, and it is most likely that they were taken from their shrine and quietly buried in around 1537 when St Gregory’s Priory was suppressed by the Commissioners of King Henry VIII.
+Æthelburh’s relics were removed from Lyminge by Archbishop Lanfranc in 1085 to endow his new foundation of St Gregory’s in Canterbury.
+It was this event that led Goscelin to write about Æthelburh and her tomb a few years later.
+The relics apparently remained at St Gregory’s until the dissolution of the monasteries.
+When the Priory was suppressed by the Commissioners of King Henry VIII in 1537, it is most likely that, in much the same way as with many other relics elsewhere, they were taken from their shrine and quietly buried close by.
+No one recorded what happened, so we simply don’t know.

 Eanswythe Princess of Kent